Skip to content

 The Indigenous Mental Health and Suicide Prevention Clearinghouse (the Clearinghouse) has used 2 social and emotional wellbeing measures – psychological distress and perceived social support – from the National Aboriginal and Torres Strait Islander Health Survey (NATSIHS) 2018–19 to identify relationships between cultural identity, access to Country, mental health conditions and SEWB.
 For more information about these scales, see the topic page on Social and emotional wellbeing.

-The data presented below are sourced from the NATSIHS 2018–19 and are for persons aged 18 and over.
+The data presented in this section are sourced from the NATSIHS 2018–19 and are for persons aged 18 and over.
 Estimates are calculated using a sample selected from a population rather than all members of that population.
 See the data tables in the Download data section for notes related to these data.

 Connection to culture